-The information class Supplementary-Nautical Information, complex attributes information and textual description-must not be used when it is possible to encode the information by means of any other attribute.
+The information class Nautical Information, complex attribute information must not be used when it is possible to encode the information by means of any other attribute.
 Under certain ECDIS display settings the "information" symbol will display when this attribute is populated.
 Therefore producers should carefully consider use of this attribute as the symbol may contribute significantly to ECDIS screen clutter.

-The files referenced by textual description information sub-attribute file reference must be.TXT, .HTM or .XML files, and may contain formatted text.
-These files should generally be used for longer texts (e.g. longer chart notes, tables or paragraphs from nautical publications), but should not be used to replicate large blocks of text (e.g. entire chapters of Sailing Directions) that can be found in other Nautical Publications, which may not be suitable for viewing in ECDIS.
+The files referenced by information sub-attribute file reference must be.TXT, .HTM or .XML files, and may contain formatted text.
+These files should generally be used for longer texts (for example longer chart notes, tables or paragraphs from nautical publications), but should not be used to replicate large blocks of text (for example entire chapters of Sailing Directions) that can be found in other Nautical Publications, which may not be suitable for viewing in ECDIS.
 It is up to the Producing Authority to determine the most suitable means of encoding a particular piece of text.
 Files must only use UTF-8 character encoding.